-- A completed application for admission. - A \$60.00 non-refundable application fee - One official copy of a transcript from each institution attended.
-(If attended any UTHealth school, an official transcript is not necessary.
+- A completed online application for admission and \$60.00 non-refundable application fee due at the time of application submission - One official copy of a transcript from each institution attended.
+(If attended any UTHealth school, an official transcript is not necessary.)
 Electronic submission preferred.
-Transcript(s) should show: - A Baccalaureate degree in nursing earned from a nationally accredited program. - A master's degree or post-masters certificate as an advanced practice nurse (clinical nurse specialist, nurse practitioner or nurse anesthetist) or nurse leadership (or equivalent) from a nationally accredited program with a GPA of 3.0 or above. - A completed graduate level statistics course within the last 5 years with a grade of B or higher. - A completed graduate level nursing or equivalent research course within the last 5 years with a grade of B or higher. - Evidence of epidemiology content integrated into a course or as a separate course. - Three (3) letters of reference attesting to the applicant's academic ability and potential for doctoral study (including one reference from a professional colleague and one from a faculty member). - If an international applicant, one official copy of TOEFL score.
-TOEFL scores can be no more than two years old.
-A minimum score of 550 is required on the paper exam, a minimum score of 213 on the computer-based exam, or a minimum score of 86 on the internet-based exam. - If an international applicant with degrees earned outside the U.S, a course-bycourse evaluation of international credentials is required by Educational Credential Evaluators (ECE).
+Transcript(s) should include: - A baccalaureate degree in nursing earned from a nationally accredited program. - A master's degree or post-masters certificate as an advanced practice nurse (clinical nurse specialist, nurse practitioner or nurse anesthetist), nurse leadership (or equivalent), or nursing informatics (or equivalent) from a nationally accredited program with a GPA of 3.0 or above.

-- For advanced practice nurses, eligibility or approval to practice as an advanced practice nurse by the Texas Board of Nursing. - For advanced practice nurses, current certification by a nationally recognized credentialing organization in the advanced practice role. - Documentation of a minimum of one year work experience in the advanced practice role. - A 500-word typed statement of area of practice interest, career goals, and reasons for desiring doctoral study.
-Email to soninfo@uth.tmc.edu or mail to Student Affairs Office, Attn: Admissions, The University of Texas School of Nursing at Houston, 6901 Bertner Avenue, Houston, Texas 77030. - A curriculum vita that documents practice experience, professional activities, and presentations/publications. - Qualified applicants will be interviewed by faculty members to provide an opportunity to assess whether the program interfaces with applicant's educational needs and career goals.
+- A completed graduate level statistics course with a grade of B or higher. - A completed graduate level nursing research course or equivalent with a grade of B or higher. - Evidence of epidemiology content integrated into a course or as a separate course, or a certificate of completion of the CDC principles of epidemiology self-study course SS1978 - Three (3) letters of reference attesting to the applicant's academic ability and potential for doctoral study (including one reference from a supervisor and one from a faculty member). - If an international applicant, one official copy of TOEFL score.
+TOEFL scores cannot be more than two years old.
+A minimum score of 550 is required on the paper exam, a minimum score of 213 on the computer-based examination, or a minimum score of 86 on the internet-based examination. - If an international applicant with degrees earned outside the U.S, a course-bycourse evaluation of international credentials is required by Educational Credential Evaluators (ECE). - Eligibility or evidence of unencumbered current Texas licensure without stipulations to practice as a Registered Nurse in Texas. - For advanced practice nurses, eligibility or approval to practice as an advanced practice nurse from the Texas Board of Nursing. - For advanced practice nurses, current certification by a nationally recognized credentialing organization in the advanced practice role. - Documentation of a minimum of one year work experience in the advanced practice role, or two years in advanced leadership/administration for nurse executive applicants. - A 500-word typed statement describing practice interest, career goals, and reasons for desiring doctoral study.
+Email to soninfo@uth.tmc.edu or mail to Student Affairs Office, Attn: Admissions, The University of Texas School of Nursing at Houston, 6901 Bertner Avenue, Houston, Texas 77030. - A resume that documents practice experience, professional activities, and presentations/publications. - Qualified applicants will be interviewed by faculty members to provide an opportunity to assess whether the program interfaces with the applicant's educational needs and career goals.